Elehuris Montero Preview, Player Props: Rockies vs. Blue Jays

 Elehuris Montero At The Plate

-- Montero has nine doubles, two triples, five home runs and seven walks while batting .220.
+- Montero is hitting .226 with nine doubles, two triples, six home runs and seven walks.

-- In 19 games this year (33.9%), Montero has picked up an RBI, and in five of those games (8.9%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Montero has driven in a run in 20 games this year (35.1%), including six games with more than one RBI (10.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.